nais/doc/nais-application/reference.md

 **Default**: `false`

 ### `spec.idporten.clientName`
-The name of the client registered at ID-porten, is also displayed at login for users.
+The name of the client registered at ID-porten.
+This is also used as the display name in the log-in prompt shown to end-users.

 **Default**: `NAV`